LeonardosGitHub/agility18_iControl_LX_Lab/docs/class1/module2/lab2.rst

 #.
 From the results, select ``authz/users``

 #.
-You are now viewing all of the user accounts on your iWorkflow platform.
+You are now viewing all of the user accounts on your BIG-IP platform.

    .. image:: ../../_static/class1/module2/lab2-image001.png
       :align: center